310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_1.md

 							I've been trying to at least do *some* kinda physical activity to avoid that, so that's why I've been putting way more effort into my family's greengrocer than I used to.

-							Ah, wait a sec—Maybe another reason I've been sighing so much is 'cause I've been carrying a lot of veggies…?
+							Ah, wait a sec—Maybe another reason I've been sighing so much is because I've been carrying a lot of veggies…?
 				{% endbubble %}
 			</div>
         </div>